-As of now the principles of PRINCE2 are universal in nature so you can apply them to any size or any kind of project.
+As of now, the principles of PRINCE2 are universal in nature so you can apply them to a project of any size or kind.
 It does not matter whether it is small or large, or whether it is a construction project, IT project, or a product development project.

 Likewise, the PMP framework can also be applied to all industries and all kinds of projects.